ABluenoser/ConsoleCalculator/README.md

 To run the stand-alone executable:

-1. Place the `ConsoleCalc` executable in the directory from which you want to run it.
+1. Copy the `ConsoleCalc` executable from the `dist` directory to the directory from which you want to run it.
 2. Ensure you have execute permission on the executable.
 If not use `chmod` to change the permissions as follows: `chmod u+x ConsoleCalc`.
 3. Run the executable as follows `./ConsoleCalc`.
 4. Follow the on-screen instructions.